Jeffreylarbiakor/US-Police-Shootings/README.md

 13. Flee: Did the victim attempt to flee from the scene?
 14. Body_camera: Did the police officer have his body camera on or was it absent?
 15. Arms_category: What category of arms did the armed victim belong to?

+## Insights
+An extensive exploratory data analysis (EDA) of the US Police shootings recorded that a total of 4895 people have been shot and killed by police since 1st June, 2020.
+It is not far-fetched to say that most of the victims of police killing in the U.S are male as it consists of approximately 95% of the total data recorded.
+Also, the age of the victims were fairly normally distributed with a long tail and the age group within 20-40 years having the highest number of occurrences.

+Surprisingly, more ‘White’ people were killed as compared to ‘Black’ people, clearly indicating that further analysis should be considered in order to consider the ‘white’ and ‘black’ populations of the shootings.
+With over 50% of the total victims being armed wither with a firearm or a knife, more than 75% of the victims did not attempt to flee from the sight of the police upon their encounter.
+The statistics of the dataset could keep going on and on, however the rate of killings from 2nd January, 2015 have remained somewhat steady till 31st December, 2019.
+As the dataset records are not up till the end of 2020, a good rate of shootings will not be analysed with its inclusion.

+With most victims being young male between the ages of 20 and 40 years, the future generation of the United States of America is to be questioned and investigated.
+Why are they killed more often?
+Are they engaging in activities which allow them to encounter the police more often?
+The analyses performed on this dataset hasn’t been exhausted and more work could be done on it.

+## Conclusion